12 Things to do in Downtown Cairo, Egypt

 Because of the language barrier, we weren’t able to find out what the meat is, but it’s so popular with the locals so we thought we’d try it anyway.
 It tasted great, but sorry, we can’t tell you what it is (if you know do comment below).
 Be brave and give it a go!

 A week in Cairo was long enough for us, in that time we found Downtown to be a great base to explore the many sites around the city.
 The nearby metro station gave us easy and cheap access to the Pyramids of Giza and Coptic Cairo, and we were also able to walk to Islamic Cairo which was a real highlight for us.
+But if you don’t have the luxury of lots of time then 3 days in Cairo should suffice.

 Are we missing any of the things to do in Downtown Cairo?
 Let us know by commenting below.